 Beta's warranty falls into two categories, as follows:

-- Retail customer who uses the engine for pleasure applications / private use.
+- A retail customer who uses the engine for pleasure applications / private use.

 - Commercial customers.
-This covers work boats charter boats and hire boats.
+This covers workboats charter boats and hires boats.

 The warranty period for these two categories is as follows:

-- Pleasure applications / private use - 5 years from date of the invoice from Beta, a Beta dealer or 2000 operating hours, whichever comes first.
+- Pleasure applications / private use - 5 years from the date of the invoice from Beta, a Beta dealer, or 2000 operating hours, whichever comes first.

-- Commercial applications - 1 year from date of the invoice from Beta, a Beta Dealer or 1000 hours whichever comes first.
+- Commercial applications - 1 year from the date of the invoice from Beta, a Beta Dealer, or 1000 hours whichever comes first.

 Warranty will apply as the attached matrix:

-- Warranty does not cover consumable parts which would be replaced during the normal routine servicing of the engine, see operator's handbook.
+- Warranty does not cover consumable parts that would be replaced during the normal routine servicing of the engine, see the operator's handbook.

 - Warranty is invalid if genuine Beta or Kubota approved parts are not used.
 These parts can be obtained from your local Beta Marine dealer.

-- Beta Marine Ltd reserves the right to either repair or replace the parts concerned.
+- Beta Marine Ltd reserves the right to either repair or replaces the parts concerned.

 - Any warranty work must be authorized by Beta US working through your local dealer or boat builder.